aadeshbhujbal/HealthCareBackend/src/services/auth/AuthServiceREADME.md

 ## Logging and Monitoring

-All authentication events are logged via Kafka for audit purposes:
+All authentication events are logged for audit purposes:
 - Login attempts (successful and failed)
 - Password changes
 - OTP requests and delivery status